cwe1229a/cwe1229a/README.md

 ## Court
-I'm a web developer dipping my toes into the world of coding.
-I also enjoy illustrating and just ✨ creating ✨
+I'm a web developer who enjoys fun design and projects.
+I also like to illustrate

-I am also a huge nerd 🐉

 - 📫 You can email me at ccweb29@gmail.com